studentkittens/lncs-pandoc/paper.md

 ![OTP output.](img/otp_output.png)

-The general concept of generating YubiKey OTPs is described in the YubiKey Manual [@manual] and YubiKey Security Evaluation [@security] as follows:
+The second part is the encrypted passcode.
+In the YubiKey Manual [@manual] and YubiKey Security Evaluation [@security] the general concept of generating this part of the OTP is described as follows:

 Maltitude factors are combined to form a byte string.
 These factors are a private ID, usage counter, timestamp, session usage counter, random number and checksum.
-In the next step, the byte string is encrypted with a 128-bit AES key.
+In the next step, the byte string is encrypted with a 128-bit AES[^AES] key.
-Additionally the encrypted Hex-byte string is encoded to a ModHex string.
+Additionally the now encrypted Hex-byte string is encoded to a ModHex string.
 That was made to stay independent from language settings of the operating system.

 The validation server receiving the string, [Fig. 4](#OTP) first converts it back to a byte